 (11) The preference points for the Facility Assessment are:

-(a) District has 25% or more of its ADMr identified as Students in Poverty.
-The number of Students in Poverty shall be same as used in OAR 581-027-0010;
+(a) District has twenty-five percent (25%) or more of its ADMr identified as Students in Poverty;

 (b) District has under 2,500 ADMr according to the annual reports for the same school year as used to calculate the Priority List under OAR 581-027-0010 ;

-(c) District has not conducted a Facility Assessment within 10 years or less;
+(c) District has not conducted a Facility Assessment within ten (10) years or less;

-(d) District has not passed a general obligation bond within 15 years or less;
+(d) District has not passed a general obligation bond within fifteen (15) years or less;

-(e) District’s ADMr has changed by 10% or more over the last 5 years based on the latest annual reports submitted to the Department; and
+(e) District’s ADMr has changed by ten percent (10%) or more over the last five (5) years based on the latest annual reports submitted to the Department; and

-(f) the District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.
+(f) District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.

 (12) The preference points for the Long-Range Facility Plan are:

-(a) District has 25% or more of its ADMr identified as Students in Poverty.
-The number of Students in Poverty shall be same as used in OAR 581-027-0010;
+(a) District has twenty-five percent (25%) or more of its ADMr identified as Students in Poverty;

 (b) District has under 2,500 ADMr according to the annual reports for the same school year as used to calculate the Priority List under OAR 581-027-0010;

-(c) District has not conducted a Long-Range Facility Plan within 10 years or less;
+(c) District has not conducted a Long-Range Facility Plan within ten (10) years or less;

-(d) District has not passed a general obligation bond within 15 years or less;
+(d) District has not passed a general obligation bond within fifteen (15) years or less;

-(e) District’s ADMr has changed by 10% or more over the last 5 years based on the latest annual reports submitted to the Department; and
+(e) District’s ADMr has changed by ten percent (10%) or more over the last five (5) years based on the latest annual reports submitted to the Department; and

-(f) the District has completed its annual electronic submission of its building and bond data to the Department by February 1 of each year.
+(f) District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.

 (13) The preference points for the Seismic Assessment are:

-(a) District has 25% or more of its ADMr identified as Students in Poverty.
-The number of Students in Poverty shall be same as used in OAR 581-027-0010;
+(a) District has twenty-five percent (25%) or more of its ADMr identified as Students in Poverty;

 (b) District has under 2,500 ADMr according to the annual reports for the same school year as used to calculate the Priority List under OAR 581-027-0010;

-(c) District has not conducted an assessment for an Oregon Infrastructure Finance Authority Seismic Rehabilitation Grant;
+(c) District has not conducted an assessment for Business Oregon’s Seismic Rehabilitation Grant Program;

-(d) District identifies a number of schools it intends to assess and at least 50% are listed as “High” or “Very High” for collapse potential in the Rapid Visual Survey created by the Department of Geology and Mineral Industries;
+(d) District identifies a number of schools it intends to assess and at least fifty percent (50%) are listed as “High” or “Very High” for collapse potential in the Rapid Visual Survey created by the Department of Geology and Mineral Industries;

-(e) District’s Mapped Spectral Acceleration for 1-second period (Ss) is greater than 0.6 as calculated by the United State Geological Survey and published on the USGS website for the district’s central office; and
+(e) District’s Mapped Spectral Acceleration for 1-second period (Ss) is greater than 0.6 as calculated by the United States Geological Survey; and

-(f) the District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.
+(f) District has completed its annual electronic submission of its building and bond data to the Department by February 15 of each year.

 (14) The preference points for the Environmental Hazard Assessment are:

-(a) District has 25% or more of its ADMr identified as Students in Poverty.
-The number of Students in Poverty shall be same as used in OAR 581-027-0010;
+(a) District has twenty-five percent (25%) or more of its ADMr identified as Students in Poverty;

 (b) District has under 2,500 ADMr according to the annual reports for the same school year as used to calculate the Priority List under OAR 581-027-0010;

-(c) District has not conducted radon tests as of 2016 or later;
+(c) District has school and administrative buildings that have not been tested for radon, or district has school and administrative buildings that had testing completed after July 1 of the preceding year;

-(d) District’s Radon risk category is either high or not assigned according to information published by the Oregon Health Authority that provides for radon risk levels based on geography;
+(d) District’s radon risk level is either “High” or “Not Assigned” according to information published by the Oregon Health Authority that provides for radon risk levels based on geography;